Please join us on Sunday!

 The Reverend Dr. John Callahan is a native of Pittsburgh, Pennsylvania.
 He graduated from Princeton Theological and Pittsburgh Theological Seminaries.
 He served as associate pastor in Cuyahoga Falls, Ohio, and as pastor of the Clinton United Presbyterian Church in Saxonburg, PA.
 He began his ministry with Morrow Presbyterian Church on Sunday, May 4, 2008.

 John served on an administrative commission of the Presbytery of Greater Atlanta and the Good Shepherd Clinic Board of Directors of Morrow, GA.
 He also served for six years on the Examinations Committee of the Presbytery, which admits pastors into membership of the Presbytery.
-He currently serves on the Permanent Judicial Commission of the Presbytery of Greater Atlanta and as a Pastor Nominations Committee Liaison to Stockbridge Presbyterian Church.
+He currently serves on the Permanent Judicial Commission of the Presbytery of Greater Atlanta and occasionally as a Pastor Nominations Committee Liaison for the Presbytery.

 John’s wife, Tamara, is a graduate of the University of California, Santa Barbara, and served as Sunday School Superintendent and Moderator of the Presbyterian Women of Morrow Church.
-She participates in the Sunday School as a teacher of our fourth and fifth graders and in the music program of Morrow Church, playing the piano and singing in the choir.
+She currently serves as the organist of the church.
 She and John have two children, Parker and Amanda.
-Parker graduated from Union Grove High School and is enrolled at the University of Maryland with a focus on architecture.
-His talent is the trumpet, which he plays during Sunday worship.
-Amanda is a Sophmore at Valdosta State University.
+Parker graduated from Union Grove High School and the University of Maryland with a focus on architecture.
+He is earning his Masters in Architecture from the Savannah College of Arts and Design (SCAD).
+Amanda also graduated from Union Grove and recently graduated from Valdosta State University with a degree in organizational leadership.
 She shares her talent of singing in our church.
-She joined the Children’s Choir of Spivey Hall for five years and sang and danced for her school through the Advanced Women’s Chorus and Union Groove.
+She joined the Children’s Choir of Spivey Hall for five years and sang and danced for her high school through the Advanced Women’s Chorus and Union Groove.

 Peace in Christ,